-100% of our own brand fresh milk, cream, yogurt, block butter and cheddar cheese is made from British milk.
+100% of our own brand fresh milk, fresh cream, block butter and cheddar cheese is made from British milk.

 High animal welfare standards